tinybirdco/demo_versions/README.md

 Now is a good time to get some initial data into your data project.
 The datagen.py script has no unusual dependencies, and the default volumes are a good starting point.
 It will use the Tinybird Token you have already setup in the project in the earlier step to push data to the Workspace.

-You can run it in a Terminal with
+You can run it in a Terminal with the following command (note that `datagen.py` is in the repo root, you'll need to move back a dir from the `./tinybird` dir)

 ```shell
 python datagen.py